mediadnan/Failures/docs/source/index.md

 _Successfully dealing with failures_

 ## Introduction
-In most applications that interact with data (_and inconsistent data in particular_) failures are one thing to expect, and more so in dynamically typed languages like python.
+In most applications that interact with data (_inconsistent data in particular_) failures are one thing to expect, and more so in loosely typed languages like python.
 A failure may happen when trying to access a dictionary key that doesn't exist in a specific case, or trying to perform string operations on a returned function value that has returned ``None`` instead, and many more other failures to expect.